franzenzenhofer/dev-book/_chapters/performance-webfonts.md

 ## Avoid web fonts - Use a system font stack

 * a system font stack is a list of generic, system-integrated UI-fonts of different operating systems
-* generally the same as “web safe” fonts but mostly available in multiple font-weights (100-900) and a system-native look and feel
+* generally the same as “web safe” fonts but mostly available in multiple font-weights (100-900)
-* using a system font stack allows for more style variations than “web safe” while not harming performance
+* using a system font stack allows for more style variations than “web safe” fonts while not harming performance

 ```css
 body {